 - Face-match technology to validate the user applying is the same as recognized in a passed document check

-- Validation that 2D images were not used to bypass face-match technology.
+- Validation that 2D images were not used to bypass face-match technology

-A few months down the line, the same IDV concept was incorporated into a greenfield product licensed as a B2B service to the customer’s partners for onboarding the latter’s customers in the peak of the pandemic.
+A few months down the line, the same IDV concept was incorporated into a greenfield product licensed as a B2B service to the customer’s partners for onboarding the latter’s customers at the peak of the pandemic.

-Based on the above experiences we have had, here are some tips for implementing your identity solution
+Based on the above experiences we have had, here are some tips for implementing your identity solution.

-1. UX is still King!
+- UX is still King!

-3. Continuously improve
+- Continuously improve